benetech/VideoDeduplication/README.md

     1. extract_features.py : Signature extraction Pipeline
     2. generate_matches.py : Signature to Matches (saved as CSV)
+    3. template_matching.py: Uses source templates to query the extracted embeddings and generates a report containing potential matches
-    3. network_vis.py : Saves a visualiation of the generated videos and their matches as a Network system
+    4. network_vis.py : Saves a visualiation of the generated videos and their matches as a Network system

 Important notebooks include (located inside the notebooks folder):